altunixon/wips/lns/altina_ln/ASP-52-.md

 “Since I’m the one having my sword repaired while the blacksmith is here.
 In this case, isn’t it basic courtesy?”

-As blacksmith required a lot of labour, it was a commoner’s job.
+As blacksmith required a lot of labour, it was a commoner’s job.<br/>

-However, blacksmiths relying on their arm power have a rather high social standing in Belgaria where wars were frequently waged.
+However, blacksmiths relying on their arm power have a rather high social standing in Belgaria where wars were frequently waged.<br/>

 At the very least, a famous blacksmith would be invited by nobles to their territory.
 They would receive various benefits like tax exemption or given a workshop.
-Excellent weapons would be viewed as an art piece and could be sold at a high price.
+Excellent weapons would be viewed as an art piece and could be sold at a high price.<br/>

-Even so, Enzo was not evaluated highly as he lacked great track records.
+Even so, Enzo was not evaluated highly as he lacked great track records.<br/>

-Vanessa’s confusion was understandable.
+Vanessa’s confusion was understandable.<br/>

-Altina continued to stand firmly under the rain.
+Altina continued to stand firmly under the rain.<br/>
 “I know that I can’t change anything alone.
 If I deem him necessary, I am willing to do anything that I am able to.
 If I simply sit and wait without doing anything because I am afraid of disappointment, it's  the same as getting imprisoned”

-Regis removed his rain poncho on his head, causing the water to drip down.
+Regis removed his rain poncho on his head, causing the water to drip down.<br/>

 “Sister… In any case, can you pass the message to brother-in-law first?
 Since things have already become like this, even a horse would not be able to pull Her Highness away.”